 A: As an Independent Distributor, you can carry other lines and products as long as: 1) those products do not compete (other bread companies) with your best efforts obligations to represent and market Holsum products; and 2) that they do not contaminate the sanitary condition of your bakery vehicle.
-Many of our "rural" distributors carry chips, snacks, etc. which are produced by other food manufacturers.

 Q: Will I be required to have a Commercial Drivers License (CDL)?